MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policy-archive/store-policy-7-11.md

 **10.8.4**

 Your product and its associated metadata must provide information about the types of in-product purchases offered and the range of prices.
 You may not mislead customers and must be clear about the nature of your in-product promotions and offerings including the scope and terms of any trial experiences.
 If your product restricts access to user-created content during or after a trial, you must notify users in advance.
 In addition, your product must make it clear to users that they are initiating a purchase option in the product.

-If your game offers “loot boxes” or other mechanisms that provide randomized virtual items, then you must disclose the odds of receiving each item to customers prior to purchase.
-These disclosures may appear: in-product, such as in an in-app store, on the Microsoft Store Product Description Page (PDP), and/or on a developer or publisher website, with a link from the Store Product Description Page (PDP) and/or in-app.

 **10.8.6**